 Two accomplishments overshadow the others: the discovery of a new arc-track ignition method, and cataloging of materials compatible with arc-track ignition technology.
 Thin film arc-track ignition has the promise of reducing energy needs many-fold and increasing the range of materials compatible with arc-track ignition.
 The material properties database will enable organizations to determine which materials they should use in constructing their own arc-ignition systems, based on their facilities’ capabilities.

 Harvey, Richard, "Explorations in Hybrid Rocket Technology: Arc-Track Ignition in 3D-Printed Rockets" (2017).
-Physics Capstone Project.
+Physics Capstone Projects.
 Paper 46.